mer-hybris/hadk.sailfishos.org/getting-in.rst

 to build a boot image from a kernel and cpio archive.
 To split a boot image, use ``split_bootimg`` in Platform SDK.

-In the CyanogenMod-based Sailfish OS port, a boot image with Sailfish OS- specific scripts will be built automatically.
+In the Sailfish OS port, a boot image with Sailfish OS-specific scripts will be built automatically.
 These boot images are then available as **hybris-boot.img** (for booting into Sailfish OS) and **hybris-recovery.img** (for debugging via telnet and test-booting).